learnbyexample/learn_gnuawk/gnu_awk.md

 # replace only whole word 'par'
 # note that only lines where the substitution succeeded will be printed
-# as the return value of sub/gsub is number of substitutions made
+# as the return value of sub/gsub is the number of substitutions made
 $ awk 'gsub(/\<par\>/, "***")' anchors.txt
 sub ***
 ```